justinkprince/video-test-harness/README.md

 # Video test harness

-A simple test harness for our HTML5 platform that allows users to play test streams on a video player.
+A simple test harness for an HTML5 platform that allows users to play test streams on a video player.

 View online at [https://justinkprince.github.io/video-test-harness/](https://justinkprince.github.io/video-test-harness/)